hemeda3/EFK-Async-Microservice-Log4j2-Scala/README.md

 ### Notes:
-* this file "dos2unix.exe" used in case the docker-compose up faild to run/build user service with exception :"folder not found", in Windows OS.Since Windows OS editors(most of them) will auto/convert files ending to CRLF from LF, but it SHOULD be LF
+* this file "dos2unix.exe" used in case the docker-compose up faild to run/build user service with exception :"folder not found", in Windows OS.
+Since Windows OS editors(most of them) will auto/convert files ending to CRLF from LF, but it SHOULD be LF in our case, becuase we use *.sh files inside docker to download install filebeat inside docker container and deploy jar file.

 * for more information in this issue please refer to
 * https://help.github.com/articles/dealing-with-line-endings/
 * https://forums.docker.com/t/standard-init-linux-go-17*exec-user-process-caused-no-such-file/20025